ADMINISTRATIVE RULE NO: 4020-01

 LBCC Developed Exams (Challenge Exams)

-Students may demonstrate mastery of specified LBCC course content at the prerogative of the individual department and/or division.
-Students pay a fee associated with the cost of administering this process...
+Students may demonstrate mastery of specified LBCC course content at the prerogative of the individual department and/or division and with approval through the Curricular Issues Committee.
+Students pay a fee associated with the cost of administering this process.

-1. A master list of courses for which credit may be granted by a challenge exam is updated annually by each college division.
+1. A master list of courses for which credit may be granted by a challenge exam is updated annually by each college division and maintained by the Credit for Prior Learning office.

-2. All locally prepared examinations and competency requirements must be on file in the college's Student Assessment Center one term prior to being offered.
+2. All locally prepared examinations and competency requirements must be on file in the college's Testing Center one term prior to being offered.
 Each examination will be checked for reliability and validity.

 Military Credit

-LBCC grants up to a maximum of 25% of the credits needed for a degree or certificate programs of 45 credits or more.
-Students may request evaluation of military credit by furnishing the Office of Admissions with a Joint Service Transcript (JST).
-Service members who present a DD-214 or JST will be awarded three LBCC physical education activity credits.
-Student may need to provide an official ACE transcript.
+Students may request evaluation of military credit by furnishing the Office of Admissions with a Joint Service Transcript (JST) or DD-214.
+Students may need to provide an official ACE transcript.
 Separate transcripts from the US Coast Guard can also be provided and evaluated for credit.

 Professional Licensure